collab-project/videojs-record/font/README.md

 cp -v fonts/videojs-record.* /path/to/videojs-record/font/
 ```

-And copy them to the `dist` directory (optional as it's done again during
+If you also want to copy them to the `dist` directory (optional as it's done
-a build):
+again during a build):

 ```
 npm run build:fonts